Q: How do I apply as a current UConn student? When I log into the application, it brings me back to my original graduate application.

 Q: How early can I apply?

-A: The graduate school opens applications for each term on certain dates.
-For Spring 2018 admission, the graduate school opened applications on January 30, 2017.
-For Fall 2018 admission, the open date will be September 11, 2017.
+A: The graduate school opens applications for each term on certain dates, usually about 9 months before the start of the semester.
 However, we do not review applications and decide admission status until after the deadline (November 15th for spring admission and April 1 for fall admission).

 Q: Should I include previous academic transcripts if I’m already a student at UConn?